-This list is addressed to existing church leaders wishing to transition to a DMM model of growth:
+This list is addressed to existing Pakistani church leaders thinking to transition to a DMM model of growth:

-- Are you a second generation leader in your fathers church?
+- Are you a second generation leader in what was your fathers church?

 - Do you share Jesus in your own time outside your own ministry?

 - Are you the bottleneck stopping growth?

 - Do you enjoy the status of Pastor?

 - Have you had any breakthroughs in leading non-Christians to Jesus?

 - Have you already raised up leaders and planted daughter churches?

 - Would you be willing to let more people be fully released into the harvest?

 - Do you believe Pakistan can be won to Jesus?